timdecode/LifeBrush/README.md

 I haven't tested with an Oculus Rift, I'm pretty sure it won't work out of the box.

+# Using LifeBrush

+LifeBrush is designed to run within the Unreal Editor.
+You use the VR preview mode to enter the painting environment and to simulate.
+Changes can be saved back to the Unreal Editor world through the VR menus.

+There are two demo levels, a bare mitochondrion ``mitochondrion_blank`` and one where the molecules have already been painted into a mitochondrial scene, ``mitochondrion_completed``.

 # License and Copyright

 All code, unless stated otherwise, is Copyright (c) 2019, Timothy Davison.
 All rights reserved.